ethanavatar/corrosion-hello/README.md

 # corrosion-hello

-An example of how to use Rust in a CMake project using [corrosion-rs/corrosion](https://github.com/corrosion-rs/corrosion)
+An example of how to use Rust in a CMake project using [corrosion-rs/corrosion](https://github.com/corrosion-rs/corrosion) and [mozilla/cbindgen](https://github.com/mozilla/cbindgen)

 ## Usage